-5. HIGH p_T SUPPRESSION
+5. HIGH $p_T$ SUPPRESSION

-Particles with high p_T (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
+Particles with high $p_T$ (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
 In high energy nucleon-nucleon reactions hard scattered partons fragment into jets of hadrons.
-However, in nucleus-nucleus collision hard scattered partons might travel in the medium.
-It was predicted that, if the medium is QGP, the partons will lose a large fraction of their energy by induced gluon radiation, effectively leading to suppression of jet production [33].
-Experimentally this phenomenon, known as jet quenching, will be observed as a depletion of the high p_T region in hadron spectra.
+However, in nucleus-nucleus collisions hard scattered partons might travel in the medium.
+It was predicted that if the medium is QGP, the partons will lose a large fraction of their energy by induced gluon radiation, what effectively leads to the jet production suppression [39].
+Experimentally this phenomenon, known as jet quenching, will be observed as a depletion of the high $p_T$ region in hadron spectra.